Smejia11/QueueApi/README.md

 ```bash
 npm run dev
 ```

-For postman testing, please use ICNNLogApi.postman_collection.json

 ## License

 This project is licensed under the Private License.
 For more details, see the [LICENSE](LICENSE) file.

 ---

-LogApi is an API project written in TypeScript that is specifically developed to save data trace.
-The API utilizes various dependencies and development tools listed above to ensure smooth operation.

-If you encounter any issues or have suggestions for improvement, please open an issue on the [Azure repository](https://devops.sistran.com/Colombia/ESTADO/_git/CO_SDE_PROY_ICNN_LogApi) or submit a pull request.
-Your contributions are highly appreciated in enhancing the capabilities of LogApi.